About the Author

-Our last trip included our small dog, who we brought because we were going to visit friends in Copenhagen who loved our pup, because we realized on other trips that most of the hiking we did during the year was while we were traveling and we wanted to include him on those hikes, and because, a young woman returning from Paris with her toy poodle described her dog as the best conversation starter.
-That was great advice for someone with a dog like ours and that trip was a great adventure for my husband, my dog, and me.
+Our last trip included our small dog, who we brought because we realized on other trips that most of the hiking we did during the year was while we were traveling and we wanted to include him on those hikes, and because, a young woman returning from Paris with her toy poodle described her dog as the best conversation starter.
+That was great advice for someone with a dog like ours and traveling wiht our little guy was a great adventure for my husband, my dog, and me.

-I have been taught travel and tourism for more than 17 years, starting when aspiring travel agents learned special codes for airfares and made a commission from booking travel.
-Teaching experience combined with a background in the hospitality industry and a passion for travel led to a position teaching adults seeking careers in hotel management and travel operations.
-As a result, I learned about the great places to visit and lots of ways to travel on a limited budget.
-Those tips, and new ones I've learned on the road, are the things I want to share with you through this website.
+I taught travel and tourism and hospitality management for 7 years, starting when aspiring travel agents learned special codes for airfares and made a commission from booking travel.
+That experience expanded my passion for travel beyond the continent.
+Over the years, my journeys and advice from other travelers shared with me have showed me many ways to travel on a limited budget.
+Those tips, and thoughts about ways to make travel more meaningful are the things I want to share with you through this website.

-If travel were nothing but a checklist, I could count 45 of the 50 states on my list of been there's as well as most of the national parks.
-I've hiked into some of the country's most beautiful places and sailed into some others.
+If travel were nothing but a checklist, I could count 45 of the 50 states asa places I've seen.
+I've hiked into some of the North America's most beautiful places and sailed into others.
 I used to tell my students in southern Oregon that if they haven't been to Yosemite and the Redwoods, they should head to those places before they take off for other countries.
 There is much to see that inspires awe in North America and some of the world's most spectacular scenery is less than a day's drive away from many of our homes.

 But when I finally reached Europe, many guidebooks and videos after I started teaching about it, I realized that we come to know ourselves better when we immerse ourself in another culture.
 I discovered the ways we are different....our values, our pace, our interests....and the ways we are the same.

-Brave travelers may still hitchhike around the planet....but travel can be comfortable without costing hundreds of dollars a day.
-My advice will try to steer you away from places that aren't clean.
+Travel can be comfortable without costing hundreds of dollars a day.
 Years of teaching about the hotel industry, and now concerns about Covid-19 and an increased awareness of novel infections, makes me look for clean places to lay my head.
 You can find clean affordable hotels, throughout Europe, though options may be different as the travel industy adapts to changes that have come with Covid-19.